|►||Why a JSIS Ph.D.?|

 We are looking for exceptional focus and intellectual promise.
 One of the most important things is a coherent statement of purpose that shows us you know exactly what you want to do and also demonstrates that you can conceive of a reasonable and effective way to do it.
 Another important element is your writing sample or publication.

-Yes, we do not waive the GRE for any candidate.
+We do not waive the GRE requirement for any candidate.
 In addition, all students whose native language is not English must demonstrate English proficiency.
-Although we prefer the TOEFL test, this can be done in a variety of ways depending on the applicant's citizenship, prior education, etc. For details on the policies of the University of Washington, see http://www.grad.washington.edu/policies/memoranda/memo08.shtml.
+Although we prefer the TOEFL test, this can be done in a variety of ways depending on the applicant's citizenship, prior education, etc. For details on the policies of the University of Washington, please see http://www.grad.washington.edu/policies/memoranda/memo08.shtml.

 Is there funding for US students?
 Is there funding for international students?

 Yes, we can consider all students regardless of nationality for funding.
-All considerations for funding are made at the time of application and during a student’s candidacy.
+All considerations for funding are made at the time of application and during a student’s candidacy, however, students are expected to seek out their own funding sources as well.

 What can I do with a Jackson School Ph.D.?